 Have any other brands gone through the ACCOUNTABLE audit?

 ACCOUNTABLE is in the process of receiving 501(c)3 status.
 After it is confirmed, other companies will be able to utilize this auditing system to evaluate their supply chains.
 It is important to us that ACCOUNTABLE is operated as a 3rd party entity, ensuring its neutrality.

 Are other countries going to be released?

 Yes, absolutely.
 In August 2018 we launched our first ACCOUNTABLE report with the release of our Nashville Headquarters audit.
-Further factory audits from our manufacturing partners will be released starting with Ethiopia in Fall 2018, and Mexico, Peru, and Brazil to follow.
+Further factory audits from our manufacturing partners will be released starting with Ethiopia in 2019, and Mexico, Peru, and Brazil to follow.

 Does ABLE own its manufacturing?

 Jewelry production is the only manufacturing we own.
 That’s intentional.
 By partnering with local entrepreneurs around the world, we’re not only supporting them, but we’re also able to have a greater impact beyond our own scale.
 When we identify areas of workplace improvement, all the employees of that partner benefit - regardless if they’re working on an ABLE garment or another brand’s.